thorehusfeldt/wcfd/index.md

 **Will Code For Drinks** is a social event hosted by [ScrollBar](https://scrollbar.dk) at [IT University of Copenhagen](https://www.itu.dk) and [Fredagscaféen](https://fredagscafeen.dk) at [Institut for Datalogi, Aarhus Universitet](https://cs.au.dk).
-Teams of friends collaborate solving entertaining programming problems in return for free beverages at the bar.
+Teams of friends collaborate to solve entertaining programming problems in return for free beverages at the bar.

-* Friday, 11 November 2022, 16-19. _Will Code for Drinks 2022_: [wcfd22.kattis.com](https://wcfd22.kattis.com).
-Problem authors: Christian Lebeda, Jakob Israelsem, Johan Sannemo, Oskar Haarklou Vejleborg, Thore Husfeldt (chair), Troels Bjerre Lund.
-Testers: Erik Amirell Eklöf, Maj Stenmark, Måns Magnusson, Kattis.
-* The ScrollBar event at ITU Copenhagen  includes — _BEST TEAM COSTUME OF THE NIGHT_ —  Although WCFD is not a competition, we decided to host a small internal event to encourage and challenge the participants' creative mind.
-Therefore there will be a (casual) prize handing for the best team costume of the night.
-Dress up in matching outfits, in outfits representing your team-name, as your role model or whatever floats your boat.
-The top-three best team costumes will be awarded a prize (corresponding to their place) at the end of the event.

 ![](assets/wcfd-banner.png)